shakacode/react_on_rails/docs/basics/configuration.md

   # false ==> Sets the dom id to "#{react_component_name}-react-component"
   # true ==> Adds "-#{SecureRandom.uuid}" to that ID
   # If you might use multiple instances of the same React component on a Rails page, then
   # it is convenient to set this to true or else you have to either manually set the ids to
   # avoid collisions.
 Most newer apps will have only one instance of a component on a page,
   # so this should be false in most cases.
   # This value can be overridden for a given call to react_component
   config.random_dom_id = true # default

   # defaults to "" (top level)
   config.node_modules_location = "client" # If using webpacker you should use "".

   # This configures the script to run to build the production assets by webpack .
 Set this to nil
   # if you don't want react_on_rails building this file for you.
   # Note, if you want to use this command then you should remove the file
   # config/webpack/production.js
   # If that file exists, React on Rails thinks that you'll use the rails/webpacker bin/webpack compiler.
   config.build_production_command = "RAILS_ENV=production bin/webpack"

+  # Alternatively, you can also specify a module containing a class method `call`
+  # In this example, the module BuildProductionCommand would have a class method `call`.
+  # See bottom for an example of the BuildProductionCommand module.
+  # config.build_production_command = BuildProductionCommand

   ################################################################################
   ################################################################################
   # SERVER RENDERING OPTIONS